bigmlcom/python/README.md

 ## Requirements

+Python 2.6 and Python 2.7 are currently supported by these bindings.

-The only mandatory dependency is the [requests](https://github.com/kennethreitz/requests) library.
+The only mandatory third-party dependency is the [requests](https://github.com/kennethreitz/requests) library.
 This library is automatically installed during the setup.